Young Adult Marijuana Addiction

 Marijuana can lead to a substance use disorder (SUD) or addiction.

-Over time, the brain and body can get used to marijuana, and this can cause people to continue to use it to feel “normal” again.
+Over time, the brain and body can get used to the psychoactive properties in marijuana, and this can cause people to continue to use it to feel “normal” again.

-Determining a marijuana addiction can be difficult, especially in this day and age.
-Like alcohol, recreational use of marijuana has begun to become normalized while the negative effects on one’s health go ignored.
+Determining whether or not you have a marijuana addiction can be difficult, especially in this day and age.
+Like alcohol, the recreational use of marijuana has begun to become normalized while the negative effects on one’s well being are often ignored.

 Yes, extended marijuana use can lead to mental and physical issues in young adults.